 Further, any student or employee who undertakes personal travel beyond Maine is subject to CDC and Maine civil authority quarantine requirements upon their arrival in or return to Maine, which UMS expects to enforce.

 Domestic Travel within Maine

 The University also discourages unnecessary travel within Maine during the fall semester prior to the end of in-person instruction.
 Reducing travel and avoiding unnecessary travel should continue to be every student and employee’s guide when considering whether to request, authorize, or direct domestic travel within Maine.

 Nevertheless, the University understands that, for certain work and activities, a physical presence may be necessary or greatly advantageous.
 For that reason, travel within the State of Maine while discouraged is currently permitted in accordance with customary protocols for approval.
 This is not intended to be a full return to pre-pandemic travel, but it is intended to provide greater travel flexibility when the need for in-state travel is compelling.
 UMS Risk Management does not need to be consulted for travel within the State of Maine.

 For any University travel that may occur, carpooling and sharing transportation with others except immediate family members remains prohibited.
 Narrow exceptions to the carpooling/sharing restriction may be approved by Risk Management – if social distancing measures can be met.
-The use of public transportation is prohibited unless necessary.
+No one shall use public transportation unless necessary for an essential purpose in keeping with the directives of civil authorities.
 University meetings should continue to utilize remote technologies as feasible.
-Social distancing and face coverings should be utilized for any in-person gatherings which are conducted.

 When travel within the state is necessary or otherwise advantageous, all travelers should take steps to minimize contact and promote social distancing.
 Planning is crucial; consider the following suggestions: